 Identification of all species can be problematic within the range of coastal cutthroat trout.
 Juvenile steelhead and cutthroat trout cannot be consistently distinguished until the reach a length of around 80 mm fork length.
+The distribution of coastal cutthroat trout in California extends from the Eel River in Humboldt County, north to the Oregon border.
+Their distribution extends inland about 10 km at the southern end of this range to about 40 km inland along the border with Oregon (Gerstung 1997).
 Thus, from the Eel River northward, small trout should be counted as age 0+ trout species.
 Steelhead and cutthroat trout > 80 mm FL can usually be assigned to age 1+ of their species.
 However, these species should be recorded as age 1+ trout if divers are not confident in their ability to separate these species.

 The fish census is conducted primarily by visual observation using snorkeling, with limited electro-fishing.
 Visual observations of pre-selected pool, deep pool and run habitats are conducted, progressing from downstream to upstream.
 Divers should enter the downstream end the habitat unit to be surveyed.
 They should move upstream, parallel to one another, through the habitat unit using deliberate movements so as to minimize disturbance to fish.
-Fish are counted as divers move upstream and recorded using either a hand counter or underwater record slate.
+It is important for divers to observe both the edges of the stream where cover may be present and the middle of the stream.
+If two divers cannot observe both the steam edges and center, an additional diver may be required.
+In some habitats, water velocity may be too great for divers to swim upstream.
+Where this occurs, divers should count fish while swimming downstream.
+Fish are counted as divers move through the habitat and recorded using either a hand counter or underwater record slate.
 Using a recording device is especially important where fish are abundant and where multiple species occur.
 After completing the census for a specific habitat unit, data are recorded in small "Write-in-the-Rain" or plastic paper notebooks than can be carried in a dive pouch.